shubhampathakk/looker-extension/README.md

 # looker-extension

-# 🚀 Client Pitch Guide: Modernized Looker Embedding
+# 🚀 Guide: Modernized Looker Embedding

 Use this guide to explain the advanced features we built for your portal to stakeholders and customers.